GRI 300 Environmental

 Bertelsmann Investments | 0 | 0 |

-The recorded waste volumes across the Group plummeted by 13 percent in the 2020 financial year.
-At 75 percent, Bertelsmann Printing Group’s printing plants generated the largest share of total waste.
-Waste volumes were down by 22,000 tons compared to the previous year, in particular due to declining production volumes.
-In contrast, waste volumes from the logistics business increased by 2,000 tons, attributable to increased business activity.
-The remaining reductions are attributable to increased working from home across all divisions.
+The recorded waste volumes differed from division to division.
+At 74 percent, Bertelsmann Printing Group’s printing plants generated the largest share of total waste in the 2021 financial year.
+Waste volumes were down slightly by 1,690 tons compared to the previous year, in particular due to declining production volumes.
+The 2,600-ton increase in waste volumes from the Arvato division is attributable to the logistics business.
+The remaining divisions generated 10 percent of the recorded waste.

 Our Engagement: Projects Worldwide